albertattard/java-boot-camp/02 - Data Types.md

 All reference type variables are pointing to the same object in the *Java heap*.

-This is quite an important thing to note as if the object in the heap is modified through one of the variables, all the other variables will be affected.
+This is quite an important thing to note as when the object in the *Java heap* is modified through one of the variables, all the other variables will be affected.

 Consider the following example.